Where Does Your Property Line Start?

 Have you ever wondered where your property line starts?
 Learn the different ways a property line is determined, and how you can find yours!

-If you’ve ever wondered where your property line falls in relation to the street, you’re not alone!
+If you own one or are planning to buy land you’ve probably wondered where your property line falls in relation to the street, you’re not alone!
 Because of the wide variety of ways to define property lines and setbacks, there are almost as many different definitions for these terms as there are municipalities and counties that determine them.

 In some places the property line extends right up to the curb, but has a wide setback for potential public use.
 In other places the property line might extend all the way out to the center of the street.
 In instances like that, the property line is a technicality for unlikely events such as complete road removal.
 Should your property line extend that far, the public setback will range from the center of the road to a predetermined point in your lawn.